Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     ![GUI in Altinn Studio](extra-credentials-example-layout.png "GUI in Altinn Studio")

-    The components are connected to a datamodel and text resource in the following way in `FormLayout.json`
+    The components are connected to a data model and text resource in the following way in `FormLayout.json`

     ```json
     "layout": [